Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means immediately or at the very beginning.
-While "bat" in sports like baseball refers to an object used in the game, the phrase as a whole has a figurative meaning relating to the immediate start of an action, making it an idiom.
+While "bat" in sports like baseball refers to an object used in the game, the idiom as a whole has a figurative meaning relating to the immediate start of an action, making it an idiom.

 Origin: